microsoft/vscode-docs/api/extension-guides/chat.md

 ## Develop a chat extension

-A chat extension is an extension that contributes a chat participant to the [Copilot Chat](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot-chat) view.
+A chat extension is an extension that contributes a chat participant to the [Chat](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot-chat) view.

 The minimum functionality that is needed for implementing a chat extension is: